-- (f) Limited English proficiency. - (6) At least one (1) team member other than the child's regular education teacher shall observe the child in the learning environment, including the regular classroom setting, to document academic performance and behavior in the area of difficulty.
-If the child is less than school age or is out of school, the observation shall take place in an environment appropriate for the child. - (7) For a child suspected of having a specific learning disability, the ARC must consider, as part of the evaluation, data that demonstrates that: - (a) Prior to, or as a part of the referral process, the child was provided appropriate instruction in regular education settings, including that the instruction was delivered by qualified personnel; and - (b) Data-based documentation of repeated assessments of achievement at reasonable intervals, reflecting formal assessment of student progress during instruction, which was provided to the child's parent. - (8) If the child has not made adequate progress after an appropriate period of time, during which the conditions in paragraphs (a) and (b) of this subsection have been implemented, a referral for an evaluation to determine if the child needs special education and related services shall be considered. - (9) An ARC shall develop documentation of a specific learning disability.
-This documentation shall contain a statement of: - (a) Whether the child has a specific learning disability; - (b) The basis for making that determination;
+- (a) Prior to, or as a part of the referral process, the child was provided appropriate instruction in regular education settings, including that the instruction was delivered by qualified personnel; and - (b) Data-based documentation of repeated assessments of achievement at reasonable intervals, reflecting formal assessment of student progress during instruction, which was provided to the child's parent. - (9) If the child has not made adequate progress after an appropriate period of time, during which the conditions in paragraphs (a) and (b) of this subsection have been implemented, a referral for an evaluation to determine if the child needs special education and related services shall be considered. - (10) An ARC shall develop documentation of a Specific Learning Disability.
+This documentation shall contain a statement of: - (a) Whether the child has a Specific Learning Disability; - (b) The basis for making that determination; - (c) The relevant behavior noted during the observation; - (d) The relationship of that behavior to the child's academic functioning; - (e) The educationally relevant medical findings, if any; - (f) Whether the child does not achieve commensurate with the child's age and ability; - (g) Whether there are patterns of strengths and weaknesses in performance or achievement or both relative to age, state-approved grade level standards, or intellectual development in one (1) or more of the areas listed in this subsection, that require special education and related services; and - (h) The determination of the ARC concerning the effects of a visual, hearing, or motor disability; mental retardation; emotional disturbance; environmental, cultural factors; economic disadvantage; or limited English proficiency on the child's achievement level; and - (i) The instructional strategies used and the student-centered data collected based on the child's response to scientific, research-based intervention. - (11) This documentation shall include notification to the child's parents concerning the policies regarding:

-- (c) The relevant behavior noted during the observation; - (d) The relationship of that behavior to the child's academic functioning; - (e) The educationally relevant medical findings, if any; - (f) Whether the child does not achieve commensurate with the child's age and ability; - (g) Whether there are patterns of strengths and weaknesses in performance or achievement or both relative to age, state-approved grade level standards, or intellectual development in one (1) or more of the areas listed in this subsection, that require special education and related services; and - (h) The determination of the ARC concerning the effects of a visual, hearing, or motor disability; mental retardation; emotional disturbance; environmental, cultural factors; economic disadvantage; or limited English proficiency on the child's achievement level; and - (i) The instructional strategies used and the student-centered data collected based on the child's response to scientific, research-based intervention. - (10) This documentation shall include notification to the child's parents concerning the policies regarding: - (a) The amount and nature of student performance data that is collected and the general education services that are provided; - (b) Strategies for increasing the child's rate of learning; and - (c) The parents' right to request an evaluation.

-(11) Each ARC member shall certify in writing whether the report reflects the member's conclusions.
+- (a) The amount and nature of student performance data that is collected and the general education services that are provided; - (b) Strategies for increasing the child's rate of learning; and - (c) The parents' right to request an evaluation. - (12) Each ARC member shall certify in writing whether the report reflects the member's conclusions.
 If it does not reflect the member's conclusions, the team member shall submit a separate statement presenting the member's conclusions, using a district form.